kadie16/kadie16.github.io/_posts/2015-06-07-koh-phi-phi.md

 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/emmaAndMe.JPG">_<center>My New Friend Emma</center>_

 The next morning I had one last breakfast with Ooh before running off to catch my ferry and flight to Sydney.
-I could write so much more but I only have so much time and so do you!
+I could write much more but I only have so much time and so do you!
 I loved Koh Phi Phi so much, and I hope I will make it back there at least once this summer!
 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/leavingPhi.jpg">

 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/ferryFriend.jpg">